The fundamental conviction underlying the work of Cornhill Scotland is that when the Bible is taught God speaks: His voice is heard clearly today.

 William Philip is minister at The Tron Church in Glasgow City Centre where he is committed to Biblical expository preaching and training.
 Formerly he spent 5 years directing the ministry of the Proclamation Trust in London.
 He regularly teaches parts of the Cornhill Training Course.

 Graeme Williamson; Cornhill Treasurer

 Graeme worked for Standard Life in Edinburgh.
 He took early retirement and completed Cornhill in 2010 and subsequently took on the Treasurers role – much of his work is done remotely but he pops through to Glasgow on a regular basis.
-He is on the interim leadership team of Edinburgh North Church.
+He is on the leadership team of Edinburgh North Church.